Metis: The Greek Goddess of Wisdom

 Who Was the Goddess Metis in Greek Mythology?

 Metis is known as a Greek mythical figure that is, thus, the epitome of wisdom.
-Since she is one of the daughters of Oceanus and Tethys, it means that she is one of the female Titans.
-In short, being a Titan means that you are one of the first gods or goddesses to exist, even before the better known Olympian gods, led by the infamous Zeus
+Since she is one of the daughters of Oceanus and Tethys, it means that she is one of the female Titans, one of the first gods or goddesses to exist, even before the better-known Olympian gods, led by the infamous Zeus.

-As with many Greek gods, her first appearance was in an epic poem.
-In this case, it was a poem by Hesiod.
-In one of his homeric poems by the name of Theogony, she was described with the Greek word ‘metieta‘, which means wise counselor.
+As with many Greek gods, her first appearance was in an epic poem by Hesiod.
+In one of his Homeric poems by the name of Theogony, she was described with the Greek word ‘metieta‘, which means wise counselor.
 More specifically, she was the counselor of Zeus.

 Yes, although born before Zeus, she would eventually build up a close relationship with the god of thunder as a counselor and faithful lover.
-Either as his first wife, or as a person that was his secret lover while he was married to Hera.
+Either as his first wife or as a person that was his secret lover while he was married to Hera.
 Indeed, she was either Zeus’ first choice or second choice.
-Why we can’t say for sure is something that we will discuss a bit later on.

-The Name Metis, or ‘metis‘ to Describe a Character
+The Meaning of the Name Metis, or ‘metis‘

-If we translate the name Metis from ancient Greek to English, it most resembles something like ‘craft’, ‘skill’, ‘wisdom’, or ‘magical cunning’.
+When translated from ancient Greek to English, Metis name resembles something like ‘craft’, ‘skill’, ‘wisdom’, or ‘magical cunning’.
 Other qualities whereof she is considered the archetype are deep thought and prudence.
 The combination of wisdom and cunningness meant that she had nuanced trickster powers, like the ones Prometheus possessed.

 Her trickster powers would be expressed through her ability to take on many forms.
-By doing so, she was able to see situations from different perspectives, for example from the perspective of an animal.
+By doing so, she was able to see situations from different perspectives, such as that of an animal.
 This would help her with making clever and wise decisions.

 The very combination of wisdom and cunningness is something that was highly regarded in ancient Greece.
 For example, Odysseus was praised for having these qualities.
-Also, the average Athenian liked to think of itself as being characterized as ‘metis‘.
-More on that later.
+Also, the average Athenian liked to think of themselves as being characterized as ‘metis‘.

 Okeanides

-Our goddess was known as one of the Okeanides (in modern writing, Oceanides).
+Metis was known as one of the Okeanides (in modern writing, Oceanides).
 This might sound fancy, but she was one of a stunning three thousand Okeanides.
-To add, the Okeanides were the sisters of Potamoi, the river gods, which added another three thousand to the family.
-So although it’s still a limited group, she wasn’t the only one out there.
+The Okeanides were the sisters of Potamoi, the river gods, which added another three thousand to the family.

-In its simplest form, Okeanides are nymphs who preside over the sources of all the freshwater on this earth: from rain-clouds, to subterranean springs, to the fountain in your city center.
+In its simplest form, Okeanides are nymphs who preside over the sources of all the freshwater on this earth: from rain clouds and subterranean springs to the city fountains.
 Metis is therefore closely related to the source of life.

 Also, Metis was one of the elder Oceanids, together with her eight sisters who were all Titans.
 The other Titans went by the names of Styx, Dione, Neda, Klymene, Eurynome, Doris, Elektra, and Pleione.
 In most cases, these particular Titans are seen as the heavenly goddesses of the clouds, all personifying some sort of divine blessing.